bendiep/remind-me-later/README.md

 npm run remind-me-later
 ```

-Or integrated into your dev workflow:
+Or integrated with your dev workflow:

 ```bash
 npm run dev